-2016/11/01 Update: I like the ideology of this party, but think the process of forming a 3rd party probably takes way too long and it’d be quicker to run as an Independent and it’s cool that they say they’ll endorse any candidate who takes their oath.
+2016/11/01 Update: I like the ideology of this party, but think the process of forming a 3rd party takes way too long, climate change can’t wait, it’d be quicker to run as an Independent, and it’s cool that they say they’ll endorse any candidate who takes their oath.

 A Delicate Balance explores the effects of animal protein on the human body and the environment and will help you make informed choices to reduce your personal impact.
 Three years in the making, A Delicate Balance is a succinct production featuring candid interviews with some of the world’s leading experts (including mainstream researchers, doctors, nutritionists, cattle ranchers, environmentalists and politicians) from Harvard to Cornell to Tufts.
 Nominated for Best Unreleased Documentary by the Australian Film Critics Association this film is a must-see for everyone concerned about their health or the environment.